bcwood/alaskahikesearch-11ty/hikes/ship-creek-trail.md

 ---
 title: Ship Creek Trail
 park: Chugach State Park
-submittedBy: ''
+submittedBy: ""
 rating: 3
 difficultyRating: Somewhat easy
 difficultyDescription: since you can only travel this route in winter, the difficulty depends on trail conditions and your knowledge of snow travel.
 Otherwise, the trail is easy with little elevation gain.
 connectedHikes:
   - Indian Valley Trail
 milesOneWay: 8.3
 milesFromAnchorage: 0.0
 directionsFromAnchorage: up Artic Valley Road, just below Alpenglow Ski Resort
 elevationGain:
 seasonDescription: Winter route only; late October to April
 mapFilename: ship-creek-trail-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: ship-creek-trail-4
 attachments:
   - slug: ship-creek-trail-1
     description: Temptation Peak
   - slug: ship-creek-trail-2
     description: Ship Creek
   - slug: ship-creek-trail-3
     description: Along the trail
 trailheads:
   - name: Arctic Valley Trailhead
     latitude: 61.2467223
     longitude: -149.53491
-tags: ['hikes', 'chugach-state-park']
+tags: ["hikes", "chugach-state-park"]
 layout: layouts/hike.njk
 ---

 The trail is very muddy and boggy in summer so you can only use this trail in winter.
 However, it's one of the best winter trails near the city and one of the easiest ways to get into some unspoiled backcountry.
 The trail is not groomed so either cross country skis or snowshoes are recommended.

 Travel through spruce forest with many openings for views of this long glacial valley with endless mountains on both sides.